-After two years of recovering from the trauma of being assaulted, Josephine Walker felt ready to speak.
+After two years of being a survivor of the trauma of being assaulted, Josephine Walker felt ready to speak.

 She opened TikTok and recorded a video about what had happened to her when she was 19.
 She called it what it was.
 Rape.